SharmaA15/UserCaptureApp/README.md

 	2- Navigate to the project directory.
 		 	cd UserCaptureApp
 	3- bundle install
+	4- Make sure you have redis install if not then install the redis server.

 Database Setup
 	Run the following commands to create and set up the database: